slimbootloader/documentation/source/developer-guides/configuration.rst

 |SPN| supports up to 32 platform IDs.
 Note that Platform ID **0** served to carry the default CFGDATA values defined in the CfgDataDef.yaml file.
 So it cannot be used for a real board.
 So technically, SBL can support upto 31 boards.

 .. note:: In addition to board specific delta files, a DLT file that overrides configuration parameters for all boards (board id 0) is also supported.
 If platform ID needs to be configurable without source, DLT file for board ID 0 is required.
-This is useful when common board settings are to be changed without changing the platform configuration DSC file.
+This is useful when common board settings are to be changed without changing the platform configuration YAML file.